JasonYao/Phi-Kappa-Sigma-Server/README.md

 The underlying stack for the server is a LEMP (*L*inux *N*ginx *M*ySQL *P*HP).

-Linux: Self-explanatory, it's an open sourced served running on an x86_64 Ubuntu server running 14.04 LTS.
+Linux: Self-explanatory, it's an open sourced server running on an x86_64 Ubuntu server running 14.04 LTS.
 When the next version of the LTS is released by the Ubuntu Foundation (16.04), this server's stack will be migrated over to the new server.

 Nginx: An exceedingly fast, robust, secure, scalable, and easy to use reverse proxy server.
 The magic happens in the [nginx folder](nginx/), inside which there is the [configuration file](nginx/nginx.conf),